Curbside/curbside-cordova/README.md

 ### Promise

-All functions return a promise as alternative to callback
+All functions return a promise as an alternative to a callback.

 * setTrackingIdentifier
 * startTripToSiteWithIdentifier